mnlcpc/DeepSelect/README.md

 ## Thanks

 Hope you find this plugin useful.
-If you have ideas to improve it, please don't hesitate to create new issue or pull request.
+If you have ideas to improve it, please don't hesitate to create a new issue or pull request.